 It is hereby confirmed that State/UT and ULB have checked all the beneficiaries as per guidelines of HFA.
 It is also submitted that no beneficiary has been selected for more than one benefit under the Mission including Credit Linked Subsidy Scheme (CLSS) component of the Mission.

-Signature of the
+Signature of KIHBRAMMUNITY PASCHIM MEDINIPUR